cgreenhalgh/daoplayer/docs/fileformat.md

 - `routes` - map (object) from scene-specific route name to global route name or alias (as used in `context` route list)
 - `title` - descriptive, for human consumption only (string, optional)
 - `description` - descriptive, for human consumption only (string, optional)
+- `artist` - descriptive, for human consumption only (string, optional)

 Track ref is object with:
 - `name` - name of track